dravinflores/smdt/documentation/tension.md

 Member variables|Units|Description
 ---|---|---
-tension | g | The calculated tension of the tube. frequency | #TODO | The measured length from endplug to endplug after swaging is done. date | datetime | the datetime object representing when this was recorded.
+tension | g | The calculated tension of the tube using the following equation $T = \frac{\pi L^2 d^2 f^2 \rho}{g}$.
+This calculation involves the tube's length, diameter of the wire, measured frequency, and density of the wire.
+The length used is 1605 mm in the calculation. frequency | Hz | The frequency measured by vibrating the wire.
+Tension is calculated with this value. date | datetime | the datetime object representing when this was recorded.
 By default, it's datetime.now() at the point of record creation

 Member Functions|Parameters|Return|Description